benmvp/slides/md/2016-es6-developer-week.md

 February 16, 2015

 NOTES:
+- Hello, everyone!
+I'm going to get started
-- Posted link to slides on twitter
+- Posted link to slides on twitter if you want to follow along
-- ES6 is the latest version of JavaScript
+- This is Sugar & Spice and everything nice about ECMAScript 6 aka ES6, the latest version of JavaScript
-- Before we dive in quick show of hands:
-  * How many people have heard of ECMAScript 6 before today?
-  * How many have played around with it?
-  * How many people are using it now in live code?
-- Giving a talk to an audience w/ diverse knowledge is a fun challenge
-- For the newbies who are afraid to admit they thought ECMAScript was a skin disease, this will be a good ES6 primer for you
-- For the intermediate folks, I'm hoping I'll fill in any gaps in knowledge you may have
-- For the advanced folks who may know ES6 more than me, feel free to zone out on Slack
-  * J/K!
-Hopefully there'll be a nugget or 3 that you can take away
-  * Also, my blog goes into the nitty gritty details for all of the features
+- Technically it's called ES2015, but we'll get into why in a little bit
+- But first, a little about myself

 =====